apptainer/singularity-userdocs/fakeroot.rst

 1024.

 With ``--net`` the **"fake root"** user has full privileges in a dedicated container network.
-Inside the container network he can bind on privileged ports below 1024, use ping, manage firewall rules, listen to traffic, etc. Anything done in this dedicated network won't affect the host network.
+Inside the container network they can bind on privileged ports below 1024, use ping, manage firewall rules, listen to traffic, etc. Anything done in this dedicated network won't affect the host network.

 .. note::